mattp94/movies-hunter-bot/README.md

     - /Users/matthieu/Documents/Mes Films
 ```

 In this part, `directories` contains paths that bot will explore to find potential movies.
-You can add as many as paths you want while they are absolute.
+You can add as many as paths you want while they are **absolute** and **unique**.

+Make sure you don't add the same path twice or children of an existing directory!
+Duplicates would be added in database...

 ### Extensions